Duru-E/Git-Github-Handoff/README.md

 Here we need to give our Repository a Unique name.
 An optional Description.
 The Visibility, Public or Private.
-Optinaly you may choose the license to release your files under.
+Optionally you may choose the license to release your files under.
 Click the green "Create repository" button on the right and you are done.
 ![Repo](https://duru-e.github.io/Git-Github-Handoff/2C_GitHub_Repo.png)